 We will work with the Arizona Department of Agriculture on I) compliance with ARS 3-1214; and II) adoption of hot or freeze brands as the state's official animal ID.
-We urge the department to continue working with other Western brand states to accept Arizona cattle with a brand inspection and health certificate as have historically been required for interstate movement of cattle. we support voluntary traceability programs.
+We urge the department to continue working with other Western brand states to accept Arizona cattle with a brand inspection and health certificate.
+We support voluntary traceability programs.